e-nableitalia/enable-configurator/README.md

 The 3D preview model is generated using Three.JS

-## Serialization Of Parameters
+# Serialization Of Parameters

 The parameter serialisation and parsing is created following the Onshape API Version 5 .

 # Base OnShape Document

-This current version uses the version of a public  OnShape document, which is defined in the FileVersion class via the OriginalDId, OriginalWiD and OriginalEid .
+This current version uses the version of a public OnShape document whose url is specified with the ENV parameter: ONSHAPE_DOCUMENT_URL.
 The base document is used as a base to create new versions on which the parameters can be readjusted via parameters.

 # Compatibility

 Currently tested and supported for Chrome

-# Authors
+## Authors
 Kabir Lovero <kabirlovero@gmail.com>, e-Nable Italia Alberto Navatta <alberto@e-nableitalia.it>, e-Nable Italia

-# License
+## License

 This software is released under *GNU General Public License v3.0*